simon-mo/PKB/dayone_files.md

-2015-07-28T19:14:06Z: William Manchester on Renaissance </string> 	<key>Ignore Step Count</key> 	<true
+2015-07-28T19:14:06Z: William Manchester on Renaissance

-2015-08-06T02:32:40Z: From West Wing, "You know we forget sometimes when we we'll talking about democracy was sometimes forgets it's not a democracy it's a Republic , People don't make a decision they choose people who make decisions video a better job choosing yeah but when you consider the alternative...</string> 	<key>Ignore Step Count</key> 	<true
+2015-08-06T02:32:40Z: From West Wing, "You know we forget sometimes when we we'll talking about democracy was sometimes forgets it's not a democracy it's a Republic , People don't make a decision they choose people who make decisions video a better job choosing yeah but when you consider the alternative...

 2015-08-27T20:31:30Z: Don't cut people's words.
-Don't talk to people when they are at the middle of a conversation!</string> 	<key>Ignore Step Count</key> 	<true
+Don't talk to people when they are at the middle of a conversation!